 Gerovitch: Were you asked to turn control knobs in weightlessness to check your functions as an operator?

-Gerovitch: There are many different explanations as to why they rely so much on automation.
+Gerovitch: There are many different explanations as to why they relied so much on automation.
 First, the weight allowed for that; second, as you wrote in your article The Human Factor in Space Exploration: Soviet and American Approaches, rocket engineers had stuck to specific technological traditions of building automatic devices with no human on board.

-Ponomareva: The main reason was, I think, the lack of knowledge of what would happen to a human on the orbit.
+Ponomareva: The main reason was, I think, the lack of knowledge of what would happen to a human in orbit.
 Before the first flight physicians had fears that he would go mad.
 A human left the Earth for the first time, in outer space there was no input for sensory organs, and other, unknown factors could also kick in.
-Because of fear for the cosmonaut's state of mind, they put a "logical lock" on the descent engine.
+Because of the fear for the cosmonaut's state of mind, they put a "logical lock" on the descent engine.
 A numeric code was kept secret, and it was given to the cosmonaut in a sealed envelope just before the flight.
 Of course, any secret leaks out pretty fast.
 Already then we knew that one person had given that code to Gagarin, and from recent memoirs it follows that there were four or five such informants.

-Ponomareva: In the beginning the processes of rendezvous and docking were new and complex, but later those became routine.
+Ponomareva: In the beginning the processes of rendezvous and docking were new and complex, but later they became routine.
 Certainly, the human should carry out research tasks; here Feoktistov is right.
-But if the human does not regularly take part in control, then in case of emergency he will become helpless.
+But if the human does not regularly take part in spacecraft control, then in case of emergency he will become helpless.
 Pilots know this very well.
 If a pilot does not fly, if he does not exercise his skills, if he does not himself operate an aircraft, then one can hardly expect that he would cope with an extraordinary situation.

 Gerovitch: What were the functions of various instruments on the instrument board?

 Ponomareva: The sphere in the middle is called "the globe."
-It is a real globe, which shows two kinds of movement: the rotation of the Earth and the spacecraft's movement on the orbit.
+It is a real globe, which shows two kinds of motion: the rotation of the Earth and the spacecraft's movement in orbit.
 On this globe, you can see over which part of the Earth the spacecraft is currently flying.
 If you press a button and "reset" the globe, you will see where the spacecraft would land if you turn on the descent engine at this moment.
 Above the globe is a digital indicator of the number of orbits.
-Below are four dial indicators of various system parameters: humidity, temperature, and pressure inside the capsule, the oxygen and nitrogen pressure in the capsule (this was reported back to Earth), and the pressure in the pneumatic systems of two attitude correction systems.
+Below are four dial indicators of various system parameters: humidity, temperature, and pressure inside the capsule, the oxygen and nitrogen pressure in the capsule (this was reported back to Earth), and the pressure in the pneumatic systems of two attitude control systems.
 On the right, you can see a set of "windows."
 In case of emergency, a red window would light up and a signal would sound.
-In each "window," a specific message would light up, for example, "enough gas for descent only."
+In each "window," a specific message would light up, for example, "enough fuel for descent only."
 For every foreseen emergency situation, there was a corresponding "window."

 Gerovitch: Did the instrument board serve for information purposes only?
 Could you press any buttons, request information, make adjustments?

 Gerovitch: How were the visual conditions simulated?
-There were no onboard computers back then.

 Gerovitch: In your book, The Female Face of the Cosmos, you wrote about the difficulty you had had adjusting to the design of a hand controller on Vostok, which was different from the design of a regular aircraft control column.